DirtyHarryLYL/HAKE-Action/README.md

 - **HAKE-Large** (**PaStaNet** in [paper](https://arxiv.org/abs/2004.00945)): contains more than 120K images, action labels and the corresponding part state labels.
 The images come from the existing action datasets and crowdsourcing.
 We mannully annotated all the active persons with our novel part-level semantics.

 - **GT-HAKE** (**GT-PaStaNet\*** in [paper](https://arxiv.org/abs/2004.00945)): GT-HAKE-HICO and G-HAKE-HICO-DET.
 It means that we use the part state labels as the part state prediction.
 That is, we can **perfectly** estimate the body part states of a person.
-Then use them to infer the instance activities.
+Then we use them to infer the instance activities.
 This mode can be seen as the **upper bound** of our HAKE-Action.
 From the results below we can find that, the upper bound is far beyond the SOTA performance.
 Thus, except for the current study on the conventional instance-level method, continue promoting **part-level** method based on HAKE would be a very promising direction.

 ## Notion
-Here Activity2Vec and PaSta-R are our part state based modules, which operate action inferece based on part semantics, different from previous instance semantics.
+Activity2Vec and PaSta-R are our part state based modules, which operate action inference based on part semantics, different from previous instance semantics.
 For example, **Pairwise + HAKE-HICO pre-trained Activity2Vec + Linear PaSta-R** (the seventh row) achieves 45.9 mAP on HICO.
-More details can be found in our CVPR2020 paper: PaStaNet: Toward Human Activity Knowledge Engine.
+More details can be found in our CVPR2020 paper: [PaStaNet: Toward Human Activity Knowledge Engine](https://arxiv.org/abs/2004.00945).

 ## [Models on HICO](https://github.com/DirtyHarryLYL/HAKE-Action/tree/Image-level-HAKE-Action)
 |Instance-level| +Activity2Vec | +PaSta-R | mAP | Few@1 | Few@5 | Few@10 |